The Transportation Department

-- Participates on the regional, state and federal level to develop plans and programs to improve local and regional transportation
+- participates on regional, state and federal level to develop plans and programs to improve local and regional transportation

 Public Transportation Services

-The Public Transportation Services are provided through regular fixed route (connectors), shuttle and demand-response, ADA complementary paratransit services.
+Annapolis Transit provides public transportation services through regular fixed routes, shuttle and ADA complementary paratransit services.
 All transit vehicles are wheelchair accessible.
 Individual portable oxygen tanks are acceptable on all transit vehicles.

 Parking Enforcement & Management Services